miso-lims/walkthroughs/_includes/project-new.md

 In order to make sure MISO is SRA-compliant, you must add a _Study_ to your Project.
 Studies are legacy objects that are not really used in the current system, but need to be added anyway.

+1. Click the _My Projects_ tab at the top of the MISO dashboard.
-1. Click on the _Studies_ section to expand the section.
+1. Click on your Project _Name_ to expand it.
-1. Click _Add_ at the top left of the table.
+1. Click _Add_ at the top left of the _Studies_ table.
 1. Much like creating a Project, enter:
   1. Alias (letters and numbers only): this can have any name, but make sure it is recognizable as belonging to your Project.